Kyle-Gaffney/University-of-Utah-Student-Review/README.md

 # University-of-Utah-Student-Reviews
-Collection of student review from course taught while a mathematics graduate instructor at the University of Utah
+Collection of student review from courses taught while a mathematics graduate instructor at the University of Utah